A divergence preserving cut finite element method for Darcy flow: Numerical Experiments

+The interface looks like a saddle and has both positive and negative curvature, see Figure~\ref{fig:example 2 divergence} where the divergence $\dive\bfu$ is shown in the domain $\Om$.
+Of particular note is that the exact divergence $\dive \bfu$ is not in the pressure space for any of the considered element pairs.
+Thus, the best we can hope for in terms of the divergence error is to match the behaviour of standard FEM where the mesh is fitted to the interface.
+Here we consider the pure Dirichlet case of $\boundp=\emptyset$, and $\bfu|_{\partial\Omega}=-\nabla g/|\nabla g|.$

-In this example the exact divergence is not in the pressure space for any of the considered element pairs.
-We show the $L^2$- and the $L{^\infty}$-error of the divergence in Figure \ref{fig:diverror example 2}.
-For the presented methods, the unstabilized and the two stabilized methods, the $L^2$-error of the divergence converges with optimal order.
-Moreover, for Method 2 and the unstabilized discretization the divergence converges also in the supremum norm.
-We observe convergence order 1 for $P_0$ and as expected order 2 for $P_1$.
-We emphasize that this is the main difference between the two stabilized methods.
-We also see that using a macro-element partitioning and stabilizing less reduces the constant in the $L{^\infty}$-error and Method 2 and the unstabilized method have errors of the same order, for all element pairs.
+In Figure~\ref{fig:plot example2 convergence divergence} we show how the presented methods differ in the way that the divergence of the computed solution converge.
+Method 2 and the unstabilized method match standard FEM and converge optimally in the $L^2-$ and $L^{\infty}-$norms, while Method 1 does not converge at all in the $L^{\infty}$-norm.
+We also see that using a macro-element partitioning and stabilizing less reduces the constant in the $L{^\infty}$-error.
+Method 2 with macro stabilization has for all element pairs errors of similiar magnitude as the unstabilized method.

-We also study the convergence of the approximated velocity and pressure in the $L^2$-norm and the spectral condition number of the matrix associated with the considered numerical schemes.
-We show the results in Figure \ref{fig:plot example2 convergence}.
-All methods have optimal convergence order for the considered element pairs.
-In this example when we prescribe boundary conditions on the velocity we observe an $O(h^{-2})$ behaviour of the condition number for the stabilized methods while the unstabilized scheme may be ill-conditioned and the condition number depends severely on how the boundary is positioned relative the mesh.
-We also note that the constant in the errors are improved when applying the macro stabilization, but the difference is small and not as prominent as for the divergence error in $L^{\infty}$-norm.
-The payment goes by way of the condition number, which is then slightly increased when less elements are stabilized.
+In Figure~\ref{fig:plot example2 convergence} we show the $L{^2}$-error of the approximated velocity and pressure as well as the spectral condition number as function of mesh size.
+We observe optimal convergence rates; first order for both velocity and pressure using $\RT_0\times Q_0$, second order for the velocity and first order for the pressure using $\BDM_1\times Q_0$, and second order convergence both for the velocity and pressure using $\RT_1\times Q_1$.